rrhinox/bash-awesome-utils/vagrant/awesome-vagrant.md

 [vcli]: https://developer.hashicorp.com/vagrant/docs/cli

 ## Main command
++ `vagrant validate` - This command validates your [Vagrantfile](https://developer.hashicorp.com/vagrant/docs/vagrantfile).
 + `vagrant up` - Start all VMs using Vagrantfile (please enter into vagrant-cluster/ folder before run this command)
 + `vagrant status`  - Check the status of the VM's
 + `vagrant ssh vm`  - Open ssh on target VM
-+ `vagrant destroy - Destroy specific instance or destroy all instances, without VM name
++ `vagrant destroy` - Destroy specific instance or destroy all instances, without VM name
 + `vagrant suspend` - A suspend effectively saves the exact point-in-time state of the machine, so that when you resume it later, it begins running immediately from that point, rather than doing a full boot.

 ## Example with some context